OULibraries/msys2-setup/01-msys2.md

 echo "syntax on" >> ~/.vimrc
 ```

 If you become a habitual vim user, you may wish to look at other vim configuration options and add-ons.
-The [sensible.vim](https://github.com/tpope/vim-sensible) project is a good place to get started.
+The [sensible.vim](https://github.com/tpope/vim-sensible) project is a good place to get started, and [pathogen.vim]( https://github.com/tpope/vim-pathogen) is a good way to get that set up.